 Uconnect Access features a voice command system that allows the driver to place phone calls, use the sound system, input navigation destinations and more without taking his or her hands off the wheel.
 Other notable aspects of the system include the ability to function as a Wi-Fi hotspot over a 3G network - for an additional monthly fee - and downloadable applications such as Bing search.

-The Charger features one V6 engine instead of the previous two.
-The 3.6-liter Pentastar V6 engine delivers 292 horsepower (up 63 percent) and 260 lb-ft of torque (up 36 percent) compared with the previous entry-level 2.7-liter V6 engine.
+The charger's standard 3.6-liter Pentastar V6 engine delivers 292 horsepower (up 63 percent) and 260 lb-ft of torque (up 36 percent) compared with the previous entry-level 2.7-liter V6 engine.
 The Pentastar also produces 42 more horsepower and 10 lb-ft more torque than the outgoing 3.5-liter V6.

 Entry-level Pentastar-equipped Chargers make do with a carryover five-speed automatic, while mid- and upper-level trims get a new eight-speed auto.
 Mileage with the five-speed is rated at 18 mpg city and 27 mpg highway, while opting for the eight-cog unit increases efficiency to an impressive 19/31 mpg.

-An available Rallye Appearance Group adds a cold-air induction kit and a sport exhaust system, upping power to 300 ponies and 264 lb-ft of twist.
+Optional Rallye Appearance Group and Redline packages add a cold-air induction kit and a sport exhaust system, upping power to 300 ponies and 264 lb-ft of twist.